Master of Education Degree

 Does it matter if I graduated from a Sunbridge part-time or full-time program, or when I attended Sunbridge?

-A diploma or certificate earned through completion of any Sunbridge Institute or Sunbridge College Waldorf Early Childhood or Elementary Teacher Education program qualifies you to be eligible to seek to apply your Sunbridge learning, in the form of the individualized Prior Learning Assessment, to fulfill the requirement for a self-designed Waldorf concentration of the SUNY Empire MEd program.
+A diploma or certificate earned through completion of any Sunbridge Institute or Sunbridge College Waldorf Early Childhood or Elementary Teacher Education program taken at any time—plus your regionally-accredited bachelor’s degree—qualifies you to be eligible to seek to apply your Sunbridge learning to fulfill the requirement for a self-designed Waldorf concentration of the SUNY Empire MEd program.

 If I am accepted to Sunbridge, will I automatically be accepted to SUNY Empire?